 Practicing Kindness: A Wonderful Way to Care for Your Brain

 Practicing kindness in your day-to-day life is a way to create more respectful and sensitive interactions.
-Actions that are driven by reciprocity and designed exclusively to do good result in better mental health.
+Plus, actions that are driven by the desire to simply “do good” result in better mental health.

-Now more than once you’ve probably thought that “planting” good seeds won’t always guarantee you a “harvest” of respect.
+You’ve probably already thought that planting good seeds won’t always guarantee you a harvest of respect.

-But while you might have experienced more than one betrayal and a few disappointments in your life, there’s one aspect that is certain: you can live a better life if you keep that harmony between what you feel and what you do.
+However, while you might have experienced more than one betrayal and a few disappointments in your life, there’s one aspect that is certain: you can live a better life if you maintain harmony between what you feel and what you do.

-In addition to this, and this might surprise you, your brain is genetically programmed to do good.
-But it doesn’t seem this way because every day, those other biological tendencies like envy or resentment can sometimes weigh on you more heavily.
+Believe it or not, the human brain is genetically programmed to want to perform good deeds.
+However, it doesn’t seem this way because other biological tendencies like envy and resentment can sometimes weigh on you more heavily.